DJDanl/cpp-docs.pt-br/docs/standard-library/messages-class.md

 ### <a name="parameters"></a>Parâmetros

-`_Catname` O nome do catálogo a ser pesquisada.
+*_Catname* o nome do catálogo a ser pesquisado.

-`_Loc` A localidade que está sendo procurada no catálogo.
+*_Loc* a localidade que está sendo pesquisada no catálogo.

 ### <a name="return-value"></a>Valor de retorno